cds-snc/docs/README.md

 ## Process
-1. Create a branch and copy the [rfc-template.md](rfc-template.md) to `rfcs/0000-my-proposal.md` and edit as needed.
+1. Create a branch and copy the [rfc-template.md](rfc-template.md) to `rfcs/ZZZZ-my-proposal.md` and edit as needed.
 The RFC can be authored in either official language, but must be translated be being accepted.
 A rejected RFC does not need to be translated.
+The `ZZZZ` should be the next unused RFC number in both the repository and PRs.
-2. Images and other files should be placed in a `rfcs/0000-data` folder.
+2. Images and other files should be placed in a `rfcs/ZZZZ-data` folder.
 3. Create a pull request against this repository.
-4. Rename the `0000` in your RFC file and directory to match the PR number (please keep the leading zeros).
-Push the renamed files to the branch.
-5. Post a link in the #devz-cds slack channel.
+4. Post a link in the #devz-cds slack channel.
 Feel free to @mention specific people if their review is desired.
-6. Set the assignee for the PR to yourself.
+5. Set the assignee for the PR to yourself.
-7. Make changes as needed based on the reviews.
+6. Make changes as needed based on the reviews.
-8. Push the PR forward.
+7. Push the PR forward.
 If needed, talk with your tech lead to determine who needs to review the PR or how to get it unstuck.
-9. a) If rough consensus is achieved and approval has been marked in the PR squash and merge the change into the repository.
+8. a) If rough consensus is achieved and approval has been marked in the PR squash and merge the change into the repository.
    b) If the PR was rejected, record the reasons in a final comment and close
       the PR.

 ## Maintaining RFCs
+RFCs should be reviewed for freshness on a periodic basis, at a set time schedule after the freshness date the owner will be contacted to review the RFC.
+Once done, the owner should update the freshness date to the review date and handle any minor edits, if needed.

-In most cases, RFCs should be replaced by new RFCs instead of being edited.
-When an RFC is obsolete it should be moved into the `rfcs/archive` folder as part of the PR creating the new RFC.
+In the case of substantial changes, RFCs should be replaced by new RFCs instead of being edited.
+When an RFC is obsolete it should be moved into the `archive/` folder as part of the PR creating the new RFC.
 The obsolete RFC should have metadata added into the YAML front matter stating:

 ```yaml
 ---